AMD-AGI/awesome-rocm-autodrive/README.md

 ## 📝 License

-This project is licensed under the **MIT license**. while some specific operations in this library are with other licenses.
-Please refer to [NOTICE.md](NOTICE.md) for the careful check, if you are using our code for commercial matters.
+This project is licensed under the **MIT license**. while some other examples in this library are with other licenses.
 See the full license text here: [LICENSE](./LICENSE)